H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

   title: change log
   order: 6
 ---
+## 0.11.6
+Cancel the first mouse click.
+Modify the selected color of timeline.
 ## 0.11.5
 Fix reference line adsorption and wrong displacement bug Change the position of the rotation justification